nothrem/cli-ents/avif/README.md

 You can change the process_app variable if you want to use another tool with the script.

 You can change the QUALITY variable to set default quality.

+You can change the parameter --speed to values 1 - 10 get faster processing at the cost of creating slightly larger files.